 I have to travel much further to get repairs done.

 [No matter what car you purchase, some repairs will have to be done at the dealership and yes you will have to travel to the dealership.
-I’d rather make the drive to the dealership and get my vehicle properly fixed under warranty than to my mechanic who may or may not know how to work on newer vehicles with all these high tech features.
+I’d rather make the drive to the dealership and get my vehicle properly fixed under warranty than to go to my mechanic who may or may not know how to work on newer vehicles with all these high tech features.
 You can buy a new Kia and still have to take it to the dealer for certain repairs.]

 The normal behavior of children is more costly.